 Colour matching wood is one of the most difficult tasks.
 It may look the same, but different species of wood can have vastly different reactions to a wood stain, even in the same piece of wood.
 This is where test areas come into play.
 Wood stains such as Manns Classic Pine Stain have small tester pots available, helping you to do a suitable test area to help achieve the perfect match.

 Wood oils are just one way of effectively treating Oak hand rails.
-Whether it's a natural oil such as Tung oil, Teak oil or Linseed oil, or a blended oil such as Danish oil, or Finishing Oil, or even the modern hard wax oils, a wood oil can give Oak a durable, natural looking finish with easy maintenance and repairs
+Whether it's a natural oil such as Tung oil, Teak oil or Linseed oil, or a blended oil such as Danish oil.
+A more modern alternative that is quicker drying, requires fewer coats, is durable yet easy to maintain are the range of hard wax oils.

 The best way to stop any wood from being bleached by the sun and going grey is to treat it with a product with dedicated UV inhibitors which absorb the harmful rays before it reaches the wood.
 One such product is Osmo UV Protection Oil Extra.
 This is available in a clear and a selection of attractive wood colours.
 They have been designed to act like sun-tan lotion for the wood.
 Although these products greatly slow the greying process, they will not stop it completely.
 They require regular maintenance and re-application every 18-24 months to get the best out of the product and to keep the grey away!